shadbad/shadbad/README.md

 ### What I'm learning right now?
 🔹 Ich lerne Deutsch.
-🔹'm having a blast learning Go (Golang)! 🚀
+🔹 I'm having a blast learning Go (Golang)! 🚀

 🎯 **Want to know more?** Explore my work and insights at **[shadbad.dev](https://shadbad.dev)** 🚀